 When the Ringe Building was recently renovated into a state-of-the-art squash center, the architects at FRES prioritized improving the building's overall sustainability footprint as well.
 Large glass windows containing horizontal fritting were installed in an effort to minimize heat gain and bird collisions.

-In preparation for the construction of New College House West, a number of different glazing, etching, and silk-screening methods were evaluated by BCJ architectural practice in partnership with FRES for bird-friendliness, solar performance, and aesthetics.
-Ultimately, Arnold Glas Ornilux A70 glass was chosen, which utilizes a special UV coating only visible to birds and has an American Bird Conservancy threat factor of 20.
+In preparation for the construction of Gutmann College House, a number of different glazing, etching, and silk-screening methods were evaluated by BCJ architectural practice in partnership with FRES for bird-friendliness, solar performance, and aesthetics.
+Ultimately, Arnold Glas Ornilux A70 glass was chosen, which utilizes a special UV coating only visible to birds and has an American Bird Conservancy threat factor of 20 and this was installed at the one-story glass passageway on the south side of the building.
 The American Bird Conservancy considers materials with threat factors of 30 or less as bird-friendly, with lower threat factors corresponding to a greater reduction in bird-window collisions.4 While continued monitoring of future bird strikes is still necessary to evaluate the performance of this glass, this bird-friendly installation sets a precedent for bird-friendly measures in future buildings and further demonstrates Penn’s commitment to balancing the needs of the natural and built environment.

 - Audubon Mid-Atlantic

 - College Houses and Academic Services